 I’ve seen some people suggest that you find a soil map to see if your soil is deficient in copper.
 Unfortunately, it’s a misconception that your goats don’t need extra copper if the soil in your area is not copper deficient because that only addresses the issue of primary copper deficiency.
 That means that looking at maps or getting your soil tested is not really helpful.
 It can confirm primary copper deficiency but it can’t rule out secondary copper deficiency.

 Do you have well water that is high in sulfur (stinky), iron (turns sink orange), or calcium (leaves white deposits)?
 Those things can bind with copper, making it unavailable, and causing copper deficiency.
 If you have well water like that, your goats will probably need additional copper beyond the typical mixed loose minerals because the minerals in the water are binding with copper the goat is consuming.
 Are you within 25 miles of a coal-fired power plant, meaning that you may have sulfur deposits on your pasture?
 That would reduce the copper that your goats can absorb from their diet.
 There is also molybdenum in alfalfa, which is also a copper antagonist.
 Mineral producers actually put molybdenum in sheep minerals to REDUCE copper that sheep absorb from their diet, which is not the best idea and has caused copper deficiency in some sheep.
-Yes, that means that if your goats eat a high-alfalfa diet, which is necessary for good production, that your goats will need more copper.
-(This does NOT mean you should stop feeding alfalfa; it only means that your goats need more copper than they would if they were not eating alfalfa.)
+Yes, that means that if your goats eat a high-alfalfa diet, which is necessary for good production, that your goats may need more copper.
+(This does NOT mean you should stop feeding alfalfa; it only means that your goats may need more copper than they would if they were not eating alfalfa.)
+The amount of molybdenum in alfalfa can vary from one area to another, and it’s unlikely that alfalfa alone would cause copper deficiency, but if you already have well water with high mineral levels, the molybdenum in alfalfa could make it worse.

 What causes copper toxicity in goats?